MEDSL/2020-elections-official/README.md

 ## Massachusetts

 Added 02-19-2021.
-Local data and state legislative election results not included at the moment.
+Local data not included at the moment.
+State legislative results added 03-23-2021.

 ## Montana